DhruvilShah99/Daily-Updates/README.md

 1. Java Program to check whether given number is Armstrong or not

 2. Java program to calculate the longest substring from given string.

+# 01 June coding updates
+1. Python program to remove duplicate values from the list

+2. Java program to left rotate the elements of an array

+3. C program to find leader in array